 Overweight cats are prone to snoring as their extra weight affects or blocks the upper airways.
 As your cat loses weight, you should find the snoring quietens down.
 It may even stop completely.

-Placing a dehumidifier in places with dry air adds moisture to the surroundings, reducing your cat’s snoring.
-Dehumidifiers can assist with nasal and throat congestion, preventing the respiratory system from drying out.
+Placing a humidifier in places with dry air adds moisture to the surroundings, reducing your cat’s snoring.
+Humidifiers can assist with nasal and throat congestion, preventing the respiratory system from drying out.

 Remove Foreign Objects